brannondorsey/spectrum-wrangler-docker/README.md

 # which downloads a ~11GB CSV from the FCC's website, dumps it into the postgres
 # database and creates postgis indexes on lat/long for quick spatial queries.
 docker-compose up spectrum-wrangler

+# optionally launch pgpadmin4 (PostgreSQL Admin tool) on http://localhost:5050.
+# This can be useful if you want to make queries against the database.
+Simply
+# create a new database connection to host: "postgis" using user and pass "fcc2"
+docker-compose up pgadmin4
 ```

 ## Waiting...

 Provided you don't see any errors in your console, the download should be working.
 This can take ~1-2hrs+ depending on your network connection and your computer's resources.
 Provided you don't see an error output from the `docker-compose up spectrum-wrangler` process, you should be good to go.

 ## Querying